-This pepper sherry is a popular Caribbean condiment made, with hardly any effort, from hot chile peppers and sherry or rum.
-Drizzle or splash it over eggs, rice, beans, stew, tacos, and more for unexpected intrigue.
+This pepper sherry is a simple condiment made from hot peppers and sherry.
+Drizzle it over beans, rice, stew, and tacos.
+How easy is that?

 Plop some hot peppers in a bottle of booze and set it aside for as long as you can resist.
 What could be easier?
 Or more versatile!
 We’re dribbling this over and into beans and rice, stews and soups, fish tacos.
 Just don’t take a swig of it.
 And, as author Virginia Burke recommends (because we know you’ll be tempted), “If you succumb to temptation and eat the pepper, you can always add another one to the sherry later.”–Renee Schettler